chinmobi/gin-mvc/README.md

 * `service` - Define the business services that used for `controller` and `middleware` handers.

+* `tests` - Test cases for integration tests, especially for the `controller` layer about the RESTful APIs.

 * `web` - Provide the web server to run the `app`.

 ## Best Practices